TheodoreEhrenborg/tiny_stories_sae/docs/src/training_a_sparse_autoencoder.md

 non-sparse autoencoder.
 If it's too large, gradient descent will prevent any feature from ever being nonzero.

+Anthropic used \\( \lambda = 5 \\) TODO check,
+but the optimal value could easily differ between implementations, e.g. if we used the mean L2 reconstruction loss instead of summing it, the L1 penalty would get a larger relative weight.

 So let's run a sweep over the L1 penalty strength \\( \lambda \\).